By JONATHAN HICKMAN

 The crushing reality of Sadiku’s film is that the media is driven by dollars and cents, not by the innate altruism that leads Blerim’s quest.
 “Encounter in the Air” is a small picture that comments on hypocrisy associated with the broadcast news cycle.

-Sadiku, who received his education in film in America, works in television and movies in Albania.
+Sadiku, who worked in film in America, works in television and movies in Albania.
 For this movie, he employed a minimal crew.
 No doubt that this was necessary given the project’s budget, but the effect is that the finished product feels intimate and personal.

 Leaning into the realist elements of filmmaking, Sadiku doesn't hide his camerawork from the viewer.
 And while the images – captured using a top-notch cinema camera (the Arri Alexa) – are lovely, the almost documentary-style affords flexibility that deepens viewer connection to Blerim’s plight.